Advice from an award-winning journalist and bestselling author on how to effectively manage that unreasonable to-do list.

-I have 103 items on my to-do list this week.
-32 of them are new, 71 I carried over from last week.
-I’ve been in this cycle for a while now, carrying over to-do list items from one week to the next and I can guarantee that this insanely long list will be even longer next week because I won’t have gotten to everything this week.
+I’ve been in this cycle for a while now, carrying over to-do list items from one week to the next, and I can guarantee that this insanely long list will be even longer next week because I won’t have gotten to everything over this period.

 So what am I going to do?

-Well, first I’m going to blog about it.
-(Check!)
-But then I’m going to take the following steps and if you, like me, are suffering from a to-do list that refuses to cooperate and threatens to strip away your sanity, I suggest you give them a try, too.
+If you, like me, are suffering from a to-do list that refuses to cooperate and threatens to strip away your sanity, I suggest you give them a try, too.

 1. Add up your to-do list by time